assafmo/couchdb-linux-performance/README.md

 :warning: Using `ionice` is effective if and only if IO scheduler uses an algorithm that takes priorities into account.
-If you have followed this guide so far, using `ionice` will have no effect since you have set IO Scheduler to `deadline` which doesn't use priorities.
+If you have followed this guide so far, using `ionice` will have no effect since you have set IO Scheduler to `deadline` or `noop` which doesn't use priorities.
 Look for `cfq` for a scheduler that works with priorities.

 Giving CouchDB IO priority with `ionice`: `sudo ionice -p $(pidof beam.smp) -c 1 -n 0`.